enoche/IGT-WSDM23/README.md

 @inproceedings{zhou2022inductive,
-  title={Inductive Graph Transformer for Delivery Time Estimation}, author={Zhou, Xin and Wang, Jinglong and Liu, Yong and Wu, Xingyu and Shen, Zhiqi and Leung, Cyril}, booktitle={Proceedings of the sixteenth ACM International Conference on Web Search and Data Mining}, year={2023}
+  title={Inductive Graph Transformer for Delivery Time Estimation}, author={Zhou, Xin and Wang, Jinglong and Liu, Yong and Wu, Xingyu and Shen, Zhiqi and Leung, Cyril}, booktitle={Proceedings of the Sixteenth ACM International Conference on Web Search and Data Mining}, year={2023}
 }
 ```